OOPSpam/blog/_posts/2021-06-12-ways-to-stop-spam.md

 The most notable captcha solution is [reCaptcha](https://developers.google.com/recaptcha/) and [hCaptcha](https://www.hcaptcha.com/) (offers better privacy).

 >🎯 Captchas tend to have accessibility and privacy issues.
-It may also negatively affect your conversion rate.
+As captchas load script (js files) on your front end, they may slow down your website.

-## 4. IP-based filtering: check for blocked spammer IPs
+## IP-based filtering: check for blocked spammer IPs

 There are services such as [Spamhaus](https://www.spamhaus.org/) that keep a list of known spammer IPs.
 Spammers change their IPs often to avoid being blocked.
 However, blocking based on an IP is still a powerful way to block spam that is because a wide range of websites reports these IPs to these services.